Resonant spin Hall and Nernst effect in a nanoribbon of a spin-orbit coupled electronic system: Introduction

-It is noteworthy to mention that the SHE is one of the key signatures of spin-Hall edge modes in the quantum-spin-Hall liquid discovered in 2D Dirac materials with spin-orbit coupling\cite{PhysRevLett.95.226801,PhysRevLett.109.055502}.
-The key difference with quantum spin-Hall insulator is that it belongs to $\mathbb{Z}_2$ topological insulator where bulk is insulating gapped with counter propagating spin-dependent gapless edge modes.
-Whereas in semiconductor heterostructures, the SHE is not associated with toplogy and its bulk is neither gapped nor it is due to spin-dependent edge modes.
-The SHE in semiconductor heterostructure is purely due to momentum dependent spin sensitive Lorentz force aided by spin-orbit interaction.
-From the experimental perspective, semiconductor compounds are still much more reliable platform than 2D Dirac materials to realize SHE.
+It is to be noted that the SHE is also one of the key signatures of spin-Hall edge modes in the quantum-spin-Hall liquid discovered in 2D Dirac materials with spin-orbit coupling~\cite{PhysRevLett.95.226801,PhysRevLett.109.055502}.
+The key difference with quantum spin-Hall insulator is that it belongs to $\mathbb{Z}_2$ topological insulator where bulk is insulating gapped with counter propagating spin-dependent gapless edge modes, whereas semiconductor heterostructure is not topological insulator.